Observing geometry of quantum states in a three-level system

-Following the complete observation of the unitarily irreducible geometric bodies, we now show how the geometry of JNRs in Fig. \ref{fig:exp_results} determines the ground-state energies and degeneracies of supporting Hamiltonians.
-In Fig. \ref{fig:band}, by combining the measurement results of $F_1,F_2,F_3$ with the corresponding unit vector $(\theta,\phi)$ in $H(\theta,\phi)$, we give the corresponding energy $E$ (red dots), the expectation values of $H(\theta,\phi)$, of the measured states versus $\theta$ and $\phi$.
-The resulting energies are in line with theoretical prediction of ground state energies within experimental errors.
+Following the complete observation of the geometric bodies, next we show how the geometry of JNRs in Fig. \ref{fig:exp_results} determines the ground-state energies and degeneracies of the system Hamiltonians.
+In Fig. \ref{fig:band}, by combining all the experimental results $(\langle F_1\rangle,\langle F_2\rangle,\langle F_3\rangle)$ of $\mathcal{F}$ with their corresponding unit vector $(\theta,\phi)$, we obtain the expectation value $E$ of the system Hamiltonian $H(\theta,\phi)$ and give the diagrams of $E$ (red dots) versus $\theta$ and $\phi$.
+The resulting energies are in line with theoretical prediction of ground-state energies (the lower colored surfaces) within experimental errors.
 In particular, there is a clear correspondence between the segments and ellipses in Fig. \ref{fig:exp_results} and the degeneracy points in Fig. \ref{fig:band}.
-For example, the first class (Fig. \ref{fig:band}a) corresponds to a gaped Hamiltonian and cannot see any flat portions from the surface of its JNR.
-As for the case $s=1,e=1$, there are two degeneracy points in the band structure diagram, one is cone-shaped which is non-analytic in all directions and corresponds to the ellipse on the JNR and the other is $\Lambda$-shaped which is non-analytic only in one direction and corresponds to the segment.
+For example, the first class (Fig. \ref{fig:band}(a)) corresponds to a gaped Hamiltonian and cannot see any flat portions from the surface of its JNR.
+As for the case $s=1,e=2$, there are three degeneracy points in the band structure diagram.
+Two are cone-shaped which are non-analytic in all directions and corresponds to the two ellipses on the JNR.
+The other is $\Lambda$-shaped which is non-analytic only in one direction and corresponds to the segment.
+These various band structure diagrams, which can be geometrically revealed by the surfaces of JNRs, also show distinct features of three-level quantum systems compared to two-level systems.